-During the life of the securitisation vehicle, the "transparency" reporting obligations provided by article 7 of the EU Securitisation Regulation will apply to those transactions, which qualify as a securitisation for the purpose of, and as defined in, Article 2 (1) of the EU Securitisation Regulation.
+During the life of the securitisation vehicle, the "transparency" reporting obligations provided by article 7 of the EU Securitisation Regulation will apply to those transactions, which gualify as a securitisation for the purpose of, and as defined in, Article 2 (1) of the EU Securitisation Regulation.
 From a Luxembourg law perspective, the most distinctive criterion, being the existence of tranching defined under the EU Securitisation Regulation as the feature that "the subordination of tranches determines the distribution of losses during the ongoing life of the transaction or scheme" entails that some vehicles, which are carrying out a securitisation activity under the broader definition of the Securitisation Law, will not fall within the ambit of the filing requirements under the EU Securitisation Regulation because they do not constitute a securitisation as defined in such EU Securitisation Regulation.
 The EU Securitisation Regulation was complemented by the Luxembourg law dated 16 July 2019 (the 2019 Law) which, though it does not create any further transparency requirements, designates the CSSF as the competent Luxembourg authority to receive the information required under Article 7 of the EU Securitisation Regulation.
-As per the EU Securitisation Regulation, "securitisation special purposes entities" must make available to the competent authority, on a quarterly basis, information on their qualifying securitisations with regard to the underlying exposures, the underlying documentation that is essential for the understanding of the transactions, the transaction summaries, investor reports, inside information and significant events.
+As per the EU Securitisation Regulation, "securitisation special purposes entities" (SSPEs) must make available to the competent authority, on a quarterly basis, information on their qualifying securitisations with regard to the underlying exposures, the underlying documentation that is essential for the understanding of the transactions, the transaction summaries, investor reports, inside information and significant events.
 These transparency obligations are set out in article 7.1 of the EU Securitisation Regulation, which applies in all Member States.
+Contrary to the national legal framework of other EU Member States, SSPEs located in Luxembourg do not need to notify ex ante the CSSF for a securitisation transaction falling under the scope of the EU Securitisation Regulation - the delivery of the transaction summary at the pre-closing stage is sufficient.